The National Weight Control Registry

 Pamela Smith Finkelman

 I have been overweight most of my life—pleasantly pump as a child, chunky as a bride and obese in my 50s.
-Two events motivated me to finally learn how to become healthier and lose weight for good: the realization that I was forced to buy her clothes in the “Plus” size section of department stores and the engagement of my oldest son.
+Two events motivated me to finally learn how to become healthier and lose weight for good: the realization that I was forced to buy my clothes in the “Plus” size section of department stores, and the engagement of my oldest son.
 Pictures are forever, and the thought of hiding in the back in all those wedding photos caused some serious soul searching.
 In January of 2007 I walked into a Weight Watchers meeting and began an important education process, focusing on how to eat right, exercise and pay attention to my emotional appetite.
 I reached Lifetime membership in 2008 and worked for the WW Company for four years.
 Now a grandma, I am delighted to have the energy and strength to care for my granddaughters and the satisfaction of slipping into size 10 jeans.
 Although I do not have the proverbial athletic bone in my body, I can walk.
 Hiking has proven to be one of life’s great joys and achievements.
 We have taken many baby-boomer hiking vacations and hope to have many more miles left in our legs.
 An added bonus: you can hike all day and then enjoy a big meal with wine and arrive home in the same jeans size!

 I spent 30 years weighing over 300 pounds, from the time I was 29 years old, until I was almost 60.
 Then my doctor told me that my EKG seemed to show I'd already had a heart attack.
 That was Dec.
 14, 2009, and I weighed 328 lbs.
 On that day I started my new life!
 Subsequent tests with a cardiologist proved my doctor was wrong, that my heart was still okay, but I knew with my poor maternal heart history, it was only a matter of time.
 I started my journey with no goal weight.
 I just wanted to get healthier.
 I was on five different blood pressure medications, and none of them were controlling it very well.
 Today, maintaining my weight of 150 pounds since April 15, 2011, my blood pressure is normal, I only take one diuretic pill for blood pressure.
 I can walk for miles and my life is no longer limited by my size.
 I eat lots of fruits and vegetables, and try to limit my carbohydrate and sugar intake.
 Losing 178 pounds made it possible for me to enjoy my grandchildren more now that I have retired, and opened the world up for me.
 I am substitute teaching in my retirement and I was always afraid to pursue my dream of teaching, for fear the students would tease me about my weight.
 It is a wonderful sense of freedom to be able to go anywhere and do anything today!